 Notice of Fine and Collection Order

 If you attend the court hearing, the Magistrates will often ask you how soon you can pay your court fine and part payment will usually be expected to be paid on the day.
-The Magistrate will then announce in court that he has made a Collection Order.
+The Magistrate will then make a Collection Order.

 Deductions from your earnings or benefits

 Clamping, removal and sale of your vehicle